security-differently/security-differently.github.io/services.md

 Concerned about passing an audit?
 We can help you identify what you're already doing that satisfies your client, partner, or regulator, and build new security to close any gaps.

+## Risk Quantification

+Have a legacy system you're struggling to upgrade or replace?
+A risk quantification analysis can help your organization understand the financial impact of the security, availability, and business risks inherent in your system.

 ## Consulting

 Need something else?
 We can be your trusted advisor to help you develop and execute a security strategy that meets your needs.